melvitax/thrifttytheater.com/broadway/shucked.md

     title: $40 D-Lottery
     type: digitalLottery
   - highlight: false
-    info: Available on the day of the performance at the Nederlander Theatre box office 10 AM Monday-Saturday; (Beginning March 27; 10 AM Tuesday-Saturday, 12 PM Sunday).
+    info: "Available on the day of the performance at the Nederlander Theatre box office 10 AM Monday-Saturday; (Beginning March 27; 10 AM Tuesday-Saturday, 12 PM Sunday).
 Cash or credit card.
 Limit 2 tickets per person.
 Seat locations determined at the discretion of the box office.
-Subject to daily availability.
+Subject to daily availability."
     title: $35 Rush
     type: rush
   - highlight: false